 For many young people diversion programs are sufficient to get them back on track.
 Young people are accessing mental health supports and mentorship supports at schools and in the community.
-For most young people these programs are sufficient in getting young people the support they need.
+For most young people these programs are sufficient in getting them the support they need.
 As a psychologist I have seen firsthand how young people who might be going off track do get back on the straight and narrow.
 Unfortunately, for some young people these supports are not always sufficient, and no matter how much support they may have there often needs to be that circuit breaker.
 We have heard many family members calling for such circuit breakers.

 I would like to reflect on how much work this bill took to prepare and the severity it needs to be treated with.
 Much to the disappointment of those on the other side, holiday time is over.
 It is great to see the Leader of the Opposition back, and I trust that he will make a very valuable contribution to this discussion.
-Personally, I have been working hard representing my community, and I am disappointed they have not held themselves to the same standard, because this government has attempted multiple times to brief the opposition on our tough bail laws that will be implemented, with our briefing attempts being entirely rejected.
-This is not kindergarten, so it is important that nobody in this place behaves like kindergarten children, to borrow the words from the member for Malvern, who is in the chamber, I might add.
-It is important that we go about governing, not going out for dinner.
-There is no excuse for those on the other side.
-Attempts have been made to reach out, so now it is time that those on the other side get on board so that we can get on with the job, because that is what it means to be in government, which is something they must have forgotten since it has been a long time.
+Personally, I have been working hard representing my community, and I am disappointed they have not held themselves to the same standard, because this government has attempted multiple

 Again, these bail laws focus on those high-harm, serious offences that are being repeated, putting a jolt in the system and breaking the pattern of repeat offending that is particularly being seen in youth offenders.
-This will make a difference, because we have consultations and discussions through the work of the various departments, Victoria Police and the justice system.
-There will be an immediate impact in remand numbers starting to increase as the focus becomes community safety, and through removing remand as a last resort for young offenders.
+This will make a difference, because we have had consultations and discussions through the work of the various departments, Victoria Police and the justice system.
+There will be an immediate impact with remand numbers starting to increase as the focus becomes community safety and through removing remand as a last resort for young offenders.
 Community safety is first and is the clear overarching principle, and we are putting community safety first.
 I thank the Premier for a swift response, and I commend this bill to the house.